Did you know the sun delivers more energy to earth in an hour through light and heat than the world uses in an entire year?

 Solar panels provide a way for homeowners to harness some of this energy which can be used around the house.

-Given steep gas and electricity bills, the thought of generating your own power has seldom been more appealing.
-Of course, installing solar panels might not be the easiest or cheapest home improvement to make, but it may be worth considering – particularly as it can end up making you savings in the long run.
+Given the fact that gas and electricity bills remain steep, the thought of generating your own power has seldom been more appealing.
+Of course, installing solar panels might not be the easiest or cheapest home improvement to make, but it may be worth considering – particularly as it could save you money in the long run.

 In this article, we take you through everything you need to know about solar panels and whether they might be a good fit for your home.